 “Interested Party” means the Customer and/or anyone with an interest in the Goods; any obligation of the Interested Party is borne jointly and severally.

 “Limit” means a limit per tonne gross weight of that part of the Goods in respect of which a claim arises.

 “Loss” includes (without limitation) loss (including theft), destruction, damage, unavailability, contamination, deterioration, delay, non-delivery, mis-delivery, unauthorised delivery, non-compliance with instructions or obligations, or incorrect advice or information.

 “Officer” includes a Director, Company Secretary, Partner, or member of an LLP.

 “Order” the Customer’s order for Services, whether placed via the Company’s online system or otherwise.

-“Sensitive Personal Data” is as defined by the Data Protection Legislation, including any Personal Data which falls within the special categories of personal data as set out in Article 9(1) GDPR.
+“Sensitive Personal Data” is as defined by the Data Protection Legislation, including any Personal Data which falls within the special categories of personal data as set out in Article 9(1) UK GDPR.